A Study of a Loss System with Priorities: Multi-dimensional Markov-chain Analysis

 \section{Multi-dimensional Markov-chain Analysis}

 In this section, we provide a multi-dimensional Markov-chain analysis of our problem of a loss system with priorities.
-We start with the simple case of $k=2$ with two preemptive priorities.
-Then, we extend the analysis to the case of a general number of servers, still with two priorities, and finally to the most general case of $k$ servers and $p$ preemptive priorities.
+We start with the simpler case of two preemptive priorities.
+Then, we extend the analysis to the general case of $k$ servers and $p$ preemptive priorities.